Lake Helen, Bighorn Mountains, Wyoming

 In this post, I review the Castle Peak campground and some old fire towers found nearby in the Black Hills.

-After almost a decade living in the Black Hills….and after camping ALL OVER the rest of the US…the Trekkers have finally camped…IN THE BLACK HILLS! 😁 (Mr. Trekker did camp near Pactola Lake on a trip with another friend in 2005, he enjoyed it then too!)
+After almost a decade of living in the Black Hills….and after camping ALL OVER the rest of the US…the Trekkers finally camped…IN THE BLACK HILLS! 😁 (Mr. Trekker did camp near Pactola Lake on a trip with another friend in 2005, he enjoyed it then too!)

 Castle Peak Campground